Frýdlant

 Frýdlant ([ˈfriːdlant], also known as Frýdlant v Čechách; Friedland in Böhmen) is a town in Liberec District in the Liberec Region of the Czech Republic.
 It has about 7,400 inhabitants.
-The historic town centre is well preserved and is protected by law as an urban monument zone.
+The historic town centre is well preserved and is protected as an urban monument zone.

-Administrative parts
+Administrative division

-Villages of Albrechtice u Frýdlantu and Větrov are administrative parts of Frýdlant.
+Frýdlant consists of three municipal parts (in brackets population according to the 2021 census):